murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ##### Ranged Attacks
 You can make ranged attacks against opponents that are *Nearby* or *Far Away* without a problem.
 A ranged attack against a *Distant* opponent is *Impaired*.
 You can't make a Ranged Attack if you start your turn *Engaged* with an opponent, even if you move away from them first.

 Ranged weapons that use ammunition come with an appropriate quiver (included in the item slot).
 Ammunition is not tracked minutely.
-Instead, each of these weapons has 3 ticks of usage.
+Instead, each of these weapons has 3 usage dots.
 After combat, roll a d6.
-If you roll a 1-3, you cross off one of the ticks.
-When all three ticks are crossed off, you're out of ammo.
+If you roll a 1-3, you mark one of the dots.
+When all three dots are marked, you're out of ammo.
 This represents the combined variables of how many arrows you shoot and how many functional arrows you can retrieve after a fight.

 You can also stock up on more ammo by buying separate Quivers.
-Each additional Quiver occupies an item slot and has 3 usage ticks.
+Each additional Quiver occupies an item slot and has 3 usage dots.
 An extra Quiver needs to be on a *Body* slot in order to use.

 ---
 ![Pasted image 20251112085958.png](/img/user/z_attachments/Pasted%20image%2020251112085958.png)![Pasted image 20251112085912.png](/img/user/z_attachments/Pasted%20image%2020251112085912.png)
-*An example of a Bow item card and a separate Quiver item card, with usage ticks*
+*An example of a Bow item card and a separate Quiver item card, with usage dots*

 ---